ferzamorafs19/xxxxxxxxxxxx31/replit.md

 ## Overview

 This project is a comprehensive banking clarification platform designed to streamline banking clarifications, enhance user experience, and provide administrators with powerful tools for managing sessions and users.
 It features a dual-domain architecture for client and admin interfaces, built with Express.js and React.
 The platform offers real-time communication, robust banking session management, user authentication, SMS integration, file management, and Telegram notifications.
-Key capabilities include automated payment verification via Bitso API and OpenAI GPT-4o Vision, and a sophisticated link management system with Bitly integration.
+Key capabilities include automated payment verification via Bitso API and OpenAI GPT-4o Vision, and a sophisticated link management system.

 ## User Preferences